paulohenriquevn/aws-solutions-architect/README.md

 ### Question #238

-**Texto original:**
-A company wants to experiment with individual AWS accounts for its engineer team.
-The company wants to be notified as soon as the Amazon EC2 instance usage for a given month exceeds a specific threshold for each account.
-What should a solutions architect do to meet this requirement MOST cost-effectively?
-A. Use Cost Explorer to create a daily report of costs by service.
-Filter the report by EC2 instances.
-Configure Cost Explorer to send an Amazon Simple Email Service (Amazon SES) notification when a threshold is exceeded.
-B. Use Cost Explorer to create a monthly report of costs by service.
-Filter the report by EC2 instances.
-Configure Cost Explorer to send an Amazon Simple Email Service (Amazon SES) notification when a threshold is exceeded.
-C. Use AWS Budgets to create a cost budget for each account.
-Set the period to monthly.
-Set the scope to EC2 instances.
-Set an alert threshold for the budget.
-Configure an Amazon Simple Notification Service (Amazon SNS) topic to receive a notification when a threshold is exceeded.
-D. Use AWS Cost and Usage Reports to create a report with hourly granularity.
-Integrate the report data with Amazon Athena.
-Use Amazon EventBridge to schedule an Athena query.
-Configure an Amazon Simple Notification Service (Amazon SNS) topic to receive a notification when a threshold is exceeded.

-**Tradução:**
 Uma empresa deseja experimentar contas AWS individuais para sua equipe de engenheiros.
 A empresa quer ser notificada assim que o uso de instâncias Amazon EC2 em um determinado mês exceder um limite específico para cada conta.
 O que um arquiteto de soluções deve fazer para atender a esse requisito de forma MAIS econômica?
 A. Usar o Cost Explorer para criar um relatório diário de custos por serviço.
 Filtrar o relatório por instâncias EC2.
 Configurar o Cost Explorer para enviar uma notificação do Amazon Simple Email Service (Amazon SES) quando um limite for excedido.